iExecBlockchainComputing/iexec-sdk/README.md

 > generate an encryption key to encrypt a dataset
 >
-> _NB_: This method returns a base64 encoded 256 bits key
+> _NB:_ This method returns a base64 encoded 256 bits key

 _Example:_